 2. Create some commits in the new branch.
 Just commit as per normal.
 Commits you add while on a certain branch will become part of that branch.

-branch.
-Note how the changes you did in the feature1
+3. Switch to the master branch.
+Note how the changes you did in the feature1 branch are no longer in the working directory.

-Double-click the master
+Double-click the master branch

 4. Add a commit to the master branch.
 Let’s imagine it’s a bug fix.